Frequently Asked Questions

 How do I enrol on Exploring the Past?

 You don’t need to enrol on the whole pathway – just sign up for the first module.
-To do that, you just fill in a short enrolment form which asks you for your details and submit it to the Centre for Lifelong Learning.
-You can go into the Centre and get a form there, or you can phone up and ask for one to be sent out to you, or you can download and print one out from our website.
-You also have the same options if you are intending to apply for either a Fee Waiver or Bursary.
-Click here for more information on how to enrol.
+To do that, you just fill in a short enrolment form which asks you for your details and submit it to Continuing & Professional Education.
+You can go to our Reception and get a form there, or you can phone up and ask for one to be sent out to you, or you can download and print one out from our website.

 What will it cost me to study Exploring the Past?

 The pathway is made up of six 10-credit modules, each of which costs £207.
 However, you only have to pay for one module at a time and we also have schemes in place to help you meet these costs if you don’t have much money.
 If you are in receipt of DWP benefits you can apply for our Fee Waiver scheme which means that you will get each module absolutely free.
 If you are not eligible for that then you can apply for bursaries which will cover roughly 60% of the cost of each module.
-Click here for more information on fee waivers and click here for more information on bursaries.
 Alternatively, if you are in receipt of the state pension you would pay a concessionary rate of £167.
 In addition, because you can take up to three academic years to complete Exploring the Past this you can study as many or as few modules as you can afford each year.
 So the bottom line here is not to be put off by cost – we can help you to study affordably.